1. Spelling

 1.4 Hyphens

-Current numbers of absences from class in many subjects are unacceptably high.
+Current levels of absenteeism in many subjects are unacceptably high.

 Student representatives have disregarded criticism from the Rector, calling it uninformed and unfair.